 We’re really in the thick of it down here in Texas these days.
 The heat is on and it’s not for everyone… or every plant for that matter.
-Here’s some heat loving plants for your garden that will cut down on your landscape maintenance and your frizzled plant heartbreak.
+Here’s some heat-lovers for your garden that will cut down on your landscape maintenance and your frizzled plant heartbreak.

 Celosia is one of the greatest plants ever!
 They’re one of the most dynamic in appearance both in regard to their shape as well as their color.
 If you want a vivid pop of color look no further!
 One of the neatest things about celosia is how dramatically different the varieties can be.
 The crested celosia that you see in the featured image above resembles beautiful little brightly colored brains and the spiked celosia that you see pictured in this section have a gorgeous feathery appearance.
 Keep these beauties in the sun and you won’t be disappointed.

 This is a truly gorgeous flowering vine.
 It grows and climbs quickly.
 You can find them with flowers in white, reds, and pinks that will bloom profusely!
 The vine will climb best on a lattice or similar type structure and you can train it grow as you’d like.

 You can find these beautiful hardy orbs in multiple colors.
 They make a wonderful addition to many flower beds and will be a lovely addition to a cut flower arrangement.
 They will withstand heat and even drought conditions like champs.

 If you’re looking for lots of color that goes on all summer long like the energizer bunny then impatiens are your flower!
 There are few things that make a well-manicured landscape shine like some well-packed impatiens.
 You can plant them in spring and enjoy them until it’s time to swap them out for the mums.
 They look beautiful in both mono-color and multi-color displays.